A deterministic Kaczmarz algorithm for solving linear systems: Consistent linear systems

-\begin{proof} When $A$ is reflection consistent, $\x_0 - \x_*$ does not have overlap with the subspace generated by the eigenvectors corresponding to the eigenvalue 1.
-Consequently, the claimed result follows directly from a similar argument to the proof of Theorem \ref{thm2:singular case}. \end{proof}
+\begin{proof} When $A$ is reflection consistent, $\x_0 - \x_*$ does not have an overlap in the subspace generated by the eigenvectors corresponding to the eigenvalue 1.
+Consequently, the claimed results follow directly from a similar argument to the proof of Theorem \ref{thm2:singular case}. \end{proof}

+As a result, to improve the efficiency of \cs{Algorithm \ref{Kaczmarz algorithm}}, we can reduce the number of linear equations so that $m=r$, where $r$ is the rank.
+However, we usually do not know $r$ in advance, especially when $m, n$ are large.
+From Proposition \ref{prop: eigenvalue 1 of products of reflections} and Corollary \ref{cor:a useful result}, a simple way to apply \cs{Algorithm \ref{Kaczmarz algorithm}} is to randomly introduce some new linear constraints so that $m-r$ is even.
+Even though we do not know $r$ beforehand, we can try introducing an even or an odd number of new linear constraints.
+With high probability, \cs{Algorithm \ref{Kaczmarz algorithm}} will work in one and exactly one case.
+Hence, even if $r$ is not known to us, we can still use \cs{Algorithm \ref{Kaczmarz algorithm}} to find a high-quality solution with high probability.

-As a result, to improve the efficiency we can reduce the number of linear equations so that $m=r$.
-However, usually we do not know $r$ especially when $m$ is much larger than $n$.
-Now we can randomly introduce some new linear constraints to the original linear system so that $m-r$ is even.
-In this case, even if $r$ is not known to us, we can use $m$ to determine the party of $r$.
-For instance, let us consider the following two cases: \be A\x = \b, \quad {\rm and} \quad \x = , \ee where $\tilde{\a}=\sum_{i=1}^m \lambda_i A_i$ and $\tilde{b} = \sum_{i=1}^m \lambda_i b_i$ for some arbitrarily chosen $\lambda_1,\ldots,\lambda_m$ so that $\tilde{\a}$ is not the zero vector.
-We can use the quality of the solution to check the parity of the rank of $A$.
-Namely, if we obtain a high-quality solution from the original linear system, then the rank of $A$ has the same parity as $m$.
-Otherwise, it has the opposite parity of $m$.
-Certainly, adding one row in (\ref{try}) maybe not enough because of Proposition \ref{prop: eigenvalue 1 of products of reflections}.
+As a simple application of the above idea, we can use the number of linear equations to determine the parity of the rank.
+For instance, let us consider the following two linear systems: \be A\x = \b \quad {\rm and} \quad \x = , \ee where $\tilde{\a}=\sum_{i=1}^m \lambda_i A_i$ and $\tilde{b} = \sum_{i=1}^m \lambda_i b_i$ for some arbitrarily chosen $\lambda_1,\ldots,\lambda_m$ so that $\tilde{\a}$ is not the zero vector.
+When $A$ does not have full row rank, \cs{Algorithm \ref{Kaczmarz algorithm}} only works for one of them.
+Consequently, we can use the quality of the solution to check the parity of the rank of $A$.
+Namely, if we obtain a high-quality solution from the original linear system, then the rank of $A$ has the same parity as the number of linear equations.
+Otherwise, it has the opposite parity.